pegasone/pegasone.github.io/index.md

 GALLERY

-Let's start with this one, for Qatar is the country at the top of the list of countries ordered by <b>Total cases per million</b> population.
+Let's start with this graph for Qatar, the country at the top of the list of countries ordered by <b>Total cases per million</b> population.

 ![Figure 1](/img/img002.png)

 It shows that in Qatar this indicator rose fast in May-June 2020 and then it slowed down aiming towards a plateau.
 So, Qatar should be in pretty bad shape by now (Sep 2020) one would think, isn't it?
-Not at all.
+Not really.
 Let's have a look at <b>Active cases per million</b>.

 ![Figure 2](/img/img004.png)